saleae/SampleAnalyzer/readme.md

 You will need that PID number for the platform specific steps below.

-Note, ee strongly recommend only debugging your analyzer on existing captures, and not while making new recordings.
+Note, we strongly recommend only debugging your analyzer on existing captures, and not while making new recordings.
 The act of pausing the application with the debugger while recording data will cause the recording to fail once the application is resumed.
 To make development smooth, we recommend saving the capture you wish to debug with before starting the debugging process, so you can easily re-load it later.

 ### Windows